icco/nanowrimo/novel.md

 I hoped on the bike and started biking up hill.
 I headed for West Portal.
 The Muni went underground there, and the tunnel ran all the way to Embarcadero, the opposite side of the city.
 A few years back they actually paved a bike path next to the train tracks.
 It is the fastest way to get downtown, but you tend to have to deal with a lot of unsavory characters.
 I decided to go for it, but I had a feeling it wouldn't go well.

+I flew down the hill leading to the Muni station.
+I was hoping maybe a train was going to be sitting there to make my trip easy, but alas, the next train was two hours out.
+I entered the station, and got onto the bike path.
+Slowly my eyes adjusted to the glow of tunnel lighting.
+I checked my pistol, and started riding into the dim cooridor.